Route 91 Survivor Shot, Killed in Borderline Bar Shooting

 "I’m not gonna vilify this kid because he's got parents that are grieving, too," Mark Orfanos said.
 "And I feel sorry for them as well.
 Until I find out particularly what the specifics are with this kid who did the shooting I’m not gonna be vilifying him."

-Mark Orfanos said he holds the "gun culture" responsible for his son's death.
+Mark Orfanos said he holds "gun culture" responsible for his son's death.

 "How ironic that my son should be killed this way," he said.